'Together with Jesus, we love to learn and learn to love'

 The successful approach to the teaching of science at Immaculate Heart of Mary will result in a fun, engaging, high quality science education, that provides children with the foundations for understanding the world that they can take with them once they complete their primary education.

-Formative assessment is used as the main tool for assessing the impact of Science at our school as it allows for misconceptions and gaps to be addressed more immediately rather than building on insecure scientific foundations.
+Formative assessment is used to to assess the impact of Science at our school as it allows for misconceptions to be addressed practically and immediately, and to allow knowledge to be built on secure scientific foundations.

 Children at Immaculate Heart of Mary will: